primev/contracts/README.md

 - `recoverAddress`: Recovers the signer's address from a message digest and a signature.
 - `verifyBid`: Verifies a bid's validity by checking the signer's stake and the bid amount.
 - `storeCommitment`: Stores a valid commitment in the contract.
 -

 ### IUserRegistry

 This is an interface that must be implemented by the user registry contract.
 It contains methods for registering, staking, and retrieving funds.

 #### Functions

-- `RegisterAndStake`: Registers a user and stakes ETH.
+- `registerAndStake`: Registers a user and stakes ETH.
 - `checkStake`: Checks the staked amount for a given user.
 - `depositFunds`: Deposits additional funds into the contract.
-- `RetrieveFunds`: Retrieves a specific amount of funds for a user and sends them to a provider.
+- `retrieveFunds`: Retrieves a specific amount of funds for a user and sends them to a provider.

 ### IProviderRegistry